 BIOMETICS' complete line of advanced liquid nutritional supplements provide vital nutrients in a highly absorbable form.
 CELL CARE contains the Essential Fatty Acids Omega-3, Omega-6, and Omega-9, plus the antioxidants Coenzyme Q-10, Lycopene, Lutein, Vitamin E, and many more, to support complete cellular protection.*

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 Find Out Why Biometics is the BEST!

-Super Antioxidant Heart Health Formula Over 20 sources of antioxidants in one great tasting fruit-flavored advanced liquid formula!
-CELL CARE is packed with antioxidants beneficial for all ages including Vitamin E, Coenzyme Q10, and Resveratrol.
+Super Antioxidant Heart Health Formula -- CELL CARE is packed with antioxidants beneficial for all ages including Vitamin E, Coenzyme Q10, and Resveratrol.
 CELL CARE is an easy-to-take liquid supplement containing a unique blend of potent water-soluble and botanical antioxidant nutrients that are formulated to work synergistically for overall health.
 It also utilizes the NEW Biometics biocellular micellization™ proprietary technology with over 20 sources of antioxidants to help combat the effects of aging.*